unachoza/Gif-Generator/README.md

 * Commit messages should be made after the creation of every component.
 * Upload your pic of your react app heirarch with as much detail as possible.
-* Create a full request
+* Create a pull request

 #### BONUS Allow User To Choose How Many Gifs